DIY Oven Bake Clay

-Hey all, I am going to be doing something a little different…a little bit out of the ordinary.
-I am going to show you how to make your own clay that you can bake after you’ve made it into something adorable or fun and then paint or varnish (or gift – that’s up to you!)
+Hey all, I am going to be doing something a little different!
+I am going to show you how to diy your own clay that you can bake after you’ve made it into something adorable or fun and then paint or varnish (or gift – that’s up to you!)

 I put the above two ingredients in the freezer just for a time like this…. to turn them into something.
 That something is homemade clay.
 Win – win, huh?